 We stayed South of town at an Airbnb in the Bouldin neighborhood.
 It’s one of the most culturally and architecturally diverse neighborhoods in the city.
 With charming homes dating back to the turn of the century and great access to green space.
-There are lots of great home rentals available in Austin but I chose this one because it had a pool, and like I mentioned it was HOT.
+There are a lot of great home rentals available in Austin but I chose this one because it had a pool, and like I mentioned it was HOT.

 Another great option is the Hotel San Jose, I have been wanting to go back since enjoying drinks on their patio during a bachelorette party a few years ago.
 A beautiful property with a really lovely outdoor lounge, a great place to relax and hang out.
 You also can't beat the location on South Congress, in great proximity to everything- live music, shopping, and an awesome dining scene.
 If you are looking to stay on the other side of downtown, near the University of Texas, consider the beautiful Hotel Ella.

 What should we do?

 There is so much to do!
 We spent some time walking around Zilker Metropolitan Park.
 It reminds me of the Minneapolis Chain of Lakes — a beautiful oasis in the middle of downtown, it’s easy to forget you are in the city.
 You can walk or bike the trails, rent a kayak or canoe and explore the river.
 There is plenty of green space for a picnic in the park too.
 If you want to do something unique make your way to the Barton Springs Pool, this is not your typical pool, it's about three acres in size and fed from underground springs, with an average temperature of around 70 degrees.
 Be prepared to wait in line for a bit, and be warned you will need to bring your picnic supplies back to your car because they are not allowed inside.
 If you want more time outdoors you should check out Lady Bird Lake, there is a Boardwalk that meanders along the waters edge giving you a great view of the city.